Updated on 2024.10.01

 MI::addImm(int(10));

 Let’s say we want to patch int(10) to its C equivalent of (int)(10).
-The Patch for this has a tree-sitter query which searches this specific pattern:
+The Patch for this has a tree-sitter query for this pattern:

 // The @ names elements in the query.